-Long-awaited, our MPP Corkscrew Front Upper Control Arms have been a complex and challenging part to develop.
+Updated July 2021 – Now even more vertical travel, as well as 4mm additional camber – another 0.5 degrees of camber.
+Long-awaited, our MPP Corkscrew Front Upper Control Arms were a complex and challenging part to develop.
 Originally we had planned not to develop an arm to replace the OE front upper, simply because of how impressed we were by the stock arm.
-The factory arm is a lightweight, stiff and thin part with a ton of compression travel before chassis interference.
+The factory arm is a lightweight, stiff, and compact with a ton of compression travel before chassis interference.

 Due to the suspension geometry, the car doesn’t gain very much camber when the vehicle is lowered, or in roll.
 Statically shortening the front upper control arm helps both to increase the camber gain with suspension travel, and obviously to increase static camber.
 Lap time improvements are in the order of seconds when stepping from roughly -1 degree of camber to -3+.
 This is no small change!

 While it would have been easy to put some open spherical bearings on the inboard end, we opted to keep OEM sealed bearings and ball joints throughout to ensure that these arms would endure the test of time, and not leave your silent Model 3 squeaking and creaking over every bump a few years down the road.
 These OE sealed spherical bearings and ball joints come from high-end European cars, and these joints are designed to last for tens if not hundreds of thousands of miles without degradation.
 The camber adjustment mechanism uses shims – basically making camber settings infinitely repeatable.
 This is a huge advantage as it offers the end-user or the alignment shop the ability to drop in shims for a “track” alignment and then set it back to stock in a matter of minutes.

-We have even prepared matching toe adjustments for various camber shim stackups.
+We have even prepared matching toe adjustments for various camber shim stacks.
 Say you want a street alignment with -1.5 degrees of camber, but want to turn it up to -3.4 degrees when you get to the track.
 No problem.
 Just take out the shims in the camber arm, turn the tie rod the exact number of turns specified in our instructions, and the toe will be within 1mm of where it was prior to the camber adjustment.
 When it’s time to go home, simply pop the shims back in and set the tie rods back.
 We’re talking about a few minutes per side to do this!

 The arm has been sculpted for maximum clearance in vertical travel, and we were able to get the same amount of upwards travel as the OEM arm – an impressive feat considering we also had to add in a camber adjustment mechanism at the outer part of the arm.

 The suspension arms are 100% bolt-on and can be installed in around 2 hours by a competent experienced mechanic.
 The entire kit is made from CNC cut, North American sourced 6061 Aluminum billet.

 Installation instructions HERE